mothinx/.dotfiles/README.md

 - Terminal from Windows Store
 - Ubuntu (didn't try an other distro)

+## Scripts
+trello.py
+Used to create a card in a Trello Board using a commandLine You need to set environment variables TRELLO_API_KEY / TRELLO_TOKEN / GTD_INBOX_ID
+usage:  python3 trello.py Your_Card_Name
 ### Todos
-You can see todos on Issues tab.
+[ ] I need a wrapper to run on WSL my python script trello.py You can see todos on Issues tab.
 Maybe you can help me and contribute to it :-)

 License